 Twice awarded residencies at the Vermont Studio Center, Brent is also a recipient of an Artist Resource Trust Grant from the Berkshire Taconic Community Foundation, who designated her a 25 at 25 Fellow.
 Brent's work appears in collections at The Danforth Musuem, The Liquitex Corporate Collection, and numerous private collections.
 She was also featured in Volume 16 of New American Painting Northeast edition.
 Born in Hadley, NY, Sarah Meyers Brent received her BFA from Skidmore College, her Post- Baccalaureate in Studio Art from Brandeis University, and her MFA from the University of New Hampshire at Durham.
 The artist maintains a studio at Waltham Mills Artist Association in Waltham, MA.

-My paintings and installations explore the viscous ooze at the creation and termination of life - a reference to the constant flux of human experience.
+My work pushes the boundaries of beauty and ugliness in visceral, living works that traverse painting, sculpture and installation.
 Utilizing heavily impastoed paint, recycled fabric, foam, decaying flowers, dirt and vines, my mixed media pieces flow out of and accrete to the canvas and walls.
 In this age of technology, when we are steps removed from nature, I want my art to allow the viewer to experience what is alive and physical.
 My studio is filled with paint globs, packing peanuts, paint rags, pieces of old projects, and gloves.
 There is a beautiful richness to these materials, which are otherwise considered trash.
 Combining them as materials with which to sculpt and paint, I am able to use my artistic process to work through the mess of life, and ultimately arrive at a form--simultaneously growing and decaying-- that I find really beautiful.